What does the UniCard look like?

 The European Student Card (ESC)

 The University of Konstanz participates in the initiative European Student Card – ESC.
 This video clip clearly shows what the ESC is all about.
-Since 1st October 2019 on, the layout of the UniCard is addinationally equipped with the ESC features.
+Since 1st October 2019, the layout of the UniCard is addinationally equipped with the ESC features.
 Please note, that there will be no general exchange action and all UniCards currently in circulation can continue to be used unchanged.